UmamiAppearance/rollup-plugin-import-manager/README.md

 ## General Hints

 ### Chaining
 It is possible to address every part of a statement in one go.
 The order doesn't matter.
-But one part should not selected twice, which might produce unwanted results.
+But one part should not be selected twice, which might produce unwanted results.
 To address every part of a [`unit`](#units) with its [`actions`](#actions-option-for-units) can be as complex as follows.

 Example Statement:
 ```js